paxcodes/grocery_api/README.md

 If you have made it all the way to the end and everything is as expected (✅), you have successfully setup your environment and ready for the workshop!

 If you are having trouble with any of the steps, reach out in PyLadies' Slack channel #city-hamburg.

+<a name="myfootnote1">1</a>: Instructions are based on MacOS but if you use Git Bash in Windows, the instructions should be fairly the same.
+<a name="myfootnote2">2</a>: In Windows, this would be `source .venv/Scripts/activate`